acl-services/paprika/packages/ListBoxBrowser/README.md

 ]
 ```

-Recursively the component runs over all the options on the array and assembles the appropriated UI for the user.
+Recursively the component runs over all the options on the array and assembles the UI for the user.

 **NOTE** You can add extra properties to the objects; those are and pass to you back on the `onChange` function or when using `defaultSelectedOptions`, `defaultSelectedView` functions.